Fair-Exchange/anchor/docs/src/pages/docs/intro-to-solana.md

 Let’s now look at an example of a program: The System Program.
 The System Program is a smart contract with some additional privileges.

-All "normal" SOL accounts are owned by the System Program.
+All "normal" SAFE accounts are owned by the System Program.
 One of the system program’s responsibilities is handling transfers between the accounts it owns.
-This is worth repeating: Even normal SOL transfers on Solana are handled by a smart contract.
+This is worth repeating: Even normal SAFE transfers on Safecoin are handled by a smart contract.

 To provide transfer functionality, the system program has a “transfer” endpoint.
 This endpoint takes 2 accounts - from and to - and a “lamports” argument.
 The system program checks whether `from` signed the transaction via the `is_signer` field on the `from` account.
 The runtime will set this flag to `true` if the private key of the keypair that the account’s public key belongs to signed the transaction.
 If “from” signed the transaction, the system program removes lamports from `from`’s account and adds them to `to`’s account.